 The International Students Office (ISSO) has logistical information that all newly admitted international students must review available here: https://international.ucr.edu/students/new-students

 International Students are strongly encouraged to read the International Students Office New Student Guide.

 - If you are receiving a fellowship, set up direct deposit in R'Web by going to the "Student Accounts" tab and select the "Student Account Online" link.
 Direct deposit is highly recommended for the fastest fellowship disbursement.

 - Financial support will not disburse until students are enrolled in at least 12 units.
-New students register in early September.

 - M.S. students and self-supported students must bring enough money to pay University fees (tuition, fees, and health insurance)